Welcome to the airasia Museum

 The airasia Museum is a museum dedicated to exhibiting and showcasing our heritage and history as we change the landscape of Asia.
-Currently being built within our global headquarters – dubbed RedQ – at Sepang, Malaysia, with a targeted date of completion in late 2021, our aim is to create a space that reflects our unique identity for our Allstars, for the public, and for everyone who has supported us on this journey.
-In the meantime, check out our growing collection of nearly 3000 items on the digital archive!
+Currently being built within our global headquarters – dubbed RedQ – at Sepang, Malaysia, with a targeted date of completion in late 2022.
+Our aim is to create a space that reflects our unique identity for our Allstars, our guests, the public, and everyone who has supported us on this journey.
+In the meantime, check out our growing collection of nearly 3000 items in the digital archive!

 We are proud to work with Malaysia Design Archive for this project.
 Established in 2008, MDA began as an online repository to map the development of graphic design in Malaysia from the period before independence (1957) until now.

 Besides its core online graphic collection, MDA also has a physical collection that encompasses a whole range of materials.
-Invested in telling interesting and compelling stories about 20th-century visual culture, MDA has worked on major projects such as the Valentine Willie collection of contemporary Southeast Asia art, digitising the book covers of modern Malay literature from the 1960s – 1980s and donated collections, which includes documents and sketches belonging to the late-modernist architect TJ Kho as well as 50 years of ice-cream wrappers collected over the decades by former ice cream factory owner Goh Ewe Huat.
+Invested in telling interesting and compelling stories about 20th-century visual culture, MDA has worked on major projects such as the Valentine Willie collection of contemporary Southeast Asia art, digitising the book covers of modern Malay literature from the 1960s – 1980s and donated collections, some of which include documents and sketches belonging to the late-modernist architect TJ Kho, as well as 50 years of ice-cream wrappers collected over the decades by former ice cream factory owner Goh Ewe Huat.